Local Sync

 • The CLI warns you about the conflict

-• Use --force to overwrite server content with your local version
+• Use --force only when you intend to overwrite the remote version

 # Force push (overwrites server)